Myunghee Bae said she was able to visit her son three times

 His family say he has lost more than 50 pounds.

-"My heart was broken into pieces when his prison interview was released on July 3," said his mother, in an earlier statement.
-"His appearance was very shocking, he looked so different, and he lost so much weight.
-I could not believe that prisoner was my son."
+“My heart was broken into pieces when his prison interview was released on July 3,” said his mother, in her statement.
+“His appearance was very shocking, he looked so different, and he lost so much weight.
+I could not believe that prisoner was my son.”

 Bae was moved to a hospital for serious health problems, his sister, Terri Chung had told CNN in August.

 In previous interviews, Chung has said that her brother suffers from health problems including severe back and leg pain, kidney stones, dizziness, blurred vision and loss of vision.
 He was already dealing with diabetes.